Atlanta’s Newest, Coolest, Tiniest Museum

-It recalls fondly the series of artists who’ve graced its skin—most recently Emily, who tended her bright mural with care.
+It remembers the series of artists who’ve graced its skin—most recently Emily, who tended her bright mural with care.

 And it wants to keep remembering—with you.